 This tour introduces you to the range of library services and facilities, including a brief introduction to the Library Catalogue.
 If you're a new student, it is a great idea to take part in this basic session.
 Visit your Campus Library guide for more information.

-This program prepares students for learning at TAFE Illawarra.
-It consists of 4 sessions (supported by a student Moodle) which introduce students to accessing and using TAFE systems, managing time and stress, developing study techniques for successful learning, and acquiring skills to complete assessments.
-For more information, visit the TAFE Illawarra website, ask your teacher or librarian, or complete the Skills for Learning Enquiry Form.
+This program prepares students for learning at TAFE NSW.
+Teachers can choose from a range of sessions (supported by a student Moodle) which introduce students to accessing and using TAFE systems, managing time and stress, developing study techniques for successful learning, and acquiring skills to complete assessments.

 In this session you will learn about referencing and bibliographies, plagiarism and copyright, the Harvard referencing style and how to locate the details needed to cite a book; journal or newspaper article; non-book item; internet pages.

 Try our Research Help guide for more information

 You will be introduced to a range of eResources which give you access to eBooks, eJournals and eVideos, full-text journal and newspaper articles, and specialist information such as Australian Standards, and the National Construction Code.
 This session can cover one eResource in-depth or briefly introduce a number of eResources.

 This session will introduce you to search engines and directories as well as covering search strategies and how to evaluate the quality of information retrieved from the Internet.

 You will be shown how to locate relevant statistics for your assignments, using books, journals, websites and eResources.
 See some of this content on our online guide to Statistics.